Gigaspaces/xap-docs/site-hugo/content/sbp/modeling-your-data.markdown

 #### Parent-First Data Retrieval Flow

-With this approach you first retrieve an initial set of "root space objects" usually using a [SQLQuery]({{%latestjavaurl%}}/query-sql.html) or a [template]({{%latestjavaurl%}}/query-template-matching.html) with the `readMultiple` call or the [IteratorBuilder]({{%latestjavaurl%}}/query-paging-support.html) when having large set of objects and later using some meta data stored within these root space objects such as the ID or IDs of related objects and their routing field value (when having these distributed across remote multiple partitions) to fetch the related (child) objects.
-Fetching these should use the `readById` or `readByIds` calls.
-Both the `readById` or `readByIds` allows you to provide the routing field value avoiding the need to search the entire cluster for matching objects.
-You may also use the [Change API]({{%latestjavaurl%}}/change-api.html) call to modify specific child objects without even reading these first.
+With this approach you first retrieve an initial set of "root space objects", usually using a [SQLQuery]({{%latestjavaurl%}}/query-sql.html) or a [template]({{%latestjavaurl%}}/query-template-matching.html) with the `readMultiple` call or the [IteratorBuilder]({{%latestjavaurl%}}/query-paging-support.html) if you have a large set of objects.
+After that, you use metadata stored within these root space objects, such as the ID or IDs of related objects, and their routing field values (if they are distributed across remote multiple partitions) to fetch the related (child) objects using the `readById` or `readByIds` calls.
+Both `readById` and `readByIds` allow you to provide the routing field value, so there is no need to search the entire cluster for matching objects.
+You can also use the [Change API]({{%latestjavaurl%}}/change-api.html) call to modify specific child objects without reading them first.

 #### Child-First Data Retrieval Flow

-With this approach you access the referenced (child) objects directly and from these access their parent object.
-With this flow the child object store the parent object ID (and routing field value).
-You query the space for child objects via some property(s) using a [SQLQuery]({{%latestjavaurl%}}/query-sql.html) or a [template]({{%latestjavaurl%}}/query-template-matching.html) with the `readMultiple` call , iterate over the child objects result set collecting getting the parent IDs and via the `readByIds` call read all relevant parent objects.
+With this approach the child object stores the parent object ID (and routing field value).
+You can access the referenced (child) objects directly, and from them you can access their parent object.
+You can query the Space for child objects via specific properties using a [SQLQuery]({{%latestjavaurl%}}/query-sql.html) or a [template]({{%latestjavaurl%}}/query-template-matching.html) with the `readMultiple` call, iterate over the child object result set to collect the parent IDs, and read all relevant parent objects via the `readByIds` call .

 {{% tip %}}
-Since version 9.5, XAP supports projections where you can read specific properties (delta read) instead of reading the entire space object content.
+The data grid supports projections where you can read specific properties (delta read) instead of reading the entire Space object content.
 This may optimize the data retrieval flow.
 {{% /tip %}}

 #### Parent-Child Bi-Directional Data Retrieval Flow

-An hybrid approach of the Parent-First and Child-First involves having both the Parent storing the ID of the child objects and also having the child objects storing the ID of the parent object.
-With this approach you may choose the right data retrieval flow based on the business logic requirements which provide greater flexibility.
-Such model allows navigating from a child object to its sibling child via the common parent via 2 simple space calls.
-The downside of this approach is redundant meta-data maintained in memory and extra updates required when data is deleted and a transaction which space more objects.
-This impacts system concurrency level.
+This is a hybrid approach of the Parent-First and Child-First flows, in which the parent stores the ID of the child objects and the child objects store the ID of the parent object.
+This enables you to choose the appropriate data retrieval flow based on the business logic requirements, which provides greater flexibility.
+The bi-directional model allows navigating from a child object to its sibling child via the common parent via two simple Space calls.
+The downside of this approach is redundant metadata maintained in memory, and extra updates required when data is deleted and a transaction which space more objects.
+This also affects the system concurrency level.

-# Moving from Database Centric to Space Model
+# Moving from a Database-Centric to a Space Model

-Many times you have an existing application that has been evolved around a database as its sole system of record.
-In such a case you might be using Hibernate (or some other mapping layer) to bridge between the Object model your application is using and the relational model the database is using.
-In some other cases you might be using JDBC API to access the database.
+If you have an existing application that evolved with a database as its sole system of record, you may be using Hibernate (or some other mapping layer) to bridge between the object model your application uses and the relational model the database  uses.
+In other cases, you may be using a JDBC API to access the database.

-To leverage the space data modeling approach you will need to adapt your existing application entities to use the right data access routines.
-The Entity class should be modified to leverage the space data model and API.
-When the application using Hibernate for example, the changes can be done in a relatively transparent manner to the application itself.
-The [Moving from Hibernate to Space](/sbp/moving-from-hibernate-to-space.html) provides simple guide how to perform these changes at the Data Access Objects (DAO).
-You might be able to automate this process via auto-code generation or byte code manipulation.
+To leverage the Space data modeling approach, you must adapt your existing application entities to use the appropriate data access routines.
+The entity class should be modified to leverage the Space data model and API.
+If your application uses Hibernate for example, the changes can be done in a way that is relatively transparent to the application itself.
+The [Moving from Hibernate to Space](/sbp/moving-from-hibernate-to-space.html) topic explains how to perform these changes in the Data Access Objects (DAO).
+You may also be able to automate this process via auto-code generation or byte code manipulation.

-# The Author and the Book Example
+# Author and Book Example

-With the following example we have the **Author** and the **Book** entities.
-Here is how the original **Author** and the **Book** Entities looks like:
+In the following example, we have **Author** and **Book** entities.
+This is how the original **Author** and the **Book** Entities look:

 |Author|Book|